alecthomas/entityx/README.md

 - [Glog](http://code.google.com/p/google-glog/) (tested with `0.3.2`).
 - [GTest](http://code.google.com/p/googletest/) (needed for testing only)

+**Note:** GTest is no longer installable directly through Homebrew.
+You can use [this formula](https://raw.github.com/mxcl/homebrew/2bf506e3d90254f81a669a0216f33b2f09589028/Library/Formula/gtest.rb) to install it manually.

 Once these dependencies are installed you should be able to build and install EntityX as follows.
 BUILD_TESTING is false by default.

 ```c++